Skip to content

 2. Artificial Intelligence: Core members have expertise in bioinformatics and are proficient in using computational tools for the analysis of large datasets.
 Several ongoing research projects within the center leverage machine learning tools to manipulate and analyze complex data, such as clinical information obtained from critically ill patients.

-3. Health Systems Science: The SCIRC facilitates collaboration among investigators from diverse scientific and clinical disciplines.
+3. Health Systems Science: The CISRC facilitates collaboration among investigators from diverse scientific and clinical disciplines.
 It serves as an active forum for discussing research initiatives and offers access to decades of cumulative research expertise for academic investigators interested in sepsis or critical illness research.
 This collaboration helps inform the design and execution of research projects

-By aligning with the Penn State College of Medicine Strategic Plan in these key areas, the SCIRC contributes to the advancement of translational science, leverages artificial intelligence for data analysis, promotes interdisciplinary collaboration, and cultivates a culture of accountability and evidence-based practices.
+By aligning with the Penn State College of Medicine Strategic Plan in these key areas, the CISRC contributes to the advancement of translational science, leverages artificial intelligence for data analysis, promotes interdisciplinary collaboration, and cultivates a culture of accountability and evidence-based practices.

 1. Expand institutional biobanks by incorporating datasets and research specimens from adult and pediatric patients with sepsis.